2010 Ohio Attorney General election

-The 2010 Ohio Attorney General election was held on November 6, 2010, concurrently with other statewide offices including a Class 1 Senate election as well as the Governor election.
+The 2010 Ohio Attorney General election was held on November 2, 2010, concurrently with other statewide offices including a Class 1 Senate election as well as the Governor election.
 Incumbent Democratic Attorney General Richard Cordray who was elected in a 2008 special election ran for a full 4-year term but was defeated by Republican challenger and former 2-term United States senator Mike DeWine.
 Being decided by 1.2%, this was the closest statewide election in Ohio.
-Cordray and DeWine would later face off against each other again in the 2018 Governor election.
+Cordray and DeWine faced off again in Ohio's 2018 Governor election; DeWine won that election by 3.7 percentage points.

 Background

-In 2008 then Ohio State Treasurer Richard Cordray ascended to the office of Attorney General following his victory in a 2008 special election triggered by the resignation of Marc Dann.
-Cordray won his election in a landslide winning by 18 percentage points being held concurrently with the Presidential election when Barack Obama carried the state by a bit under 5 percentage points.
+In 2008, then Ohio State Treasurer Richard Cordray ascended to the office of Attorney General following his victory in a 2008 special election triggered by the resignation of Marc Dann.
+Cordray won his election in a landslide winning by 18 percentage points, being held concurrently with the presidential election when Barack Obama carried the state by a bit under 5 percentage points.
 During Cordray's tenure, he got involved in cases against the Bank of America Corporation as well as the American International Group.

-In 2009 former United States Senator Mike DeWine announced he would seek the office of Attorney General, 3 years after Sherrod Brown defeated him in the 2006 election.
-Due to the growing unpopularity of the Obama administration many political observers predicted 2010 would be a tough year for Democrats.
+In 2009, former United States Senator Mike DeWine announced he would seek the office of Attorney General, 3 years after Sherrod Brown defeated him in the 2006 election.
+Due to the growing unpopularity of the Obama administration, many political observers predicted 2010 would be a tough year for Democrats.
 As such, polling predicted that DeWine had a narrow edge over Cordray.